Eucalyptus dealbata

+Description

-DescriptionEucalyptus dealbata is a tree that typically grows to a height of 15-20 m and forms a lignotuber.
+Eucalyptus dealbata is a tree that typically grows to a height of 15-20 m and forms a lignotuber.
 It has smooth white to grey or brownish bark, sometimes with persistent slabs of rough grey bark.
 Young plants and coppice regrowth have leaves that are egg-shaped, bluish green, 65-80 mm long and 30-42 mm wide.
 Adult leaves are the same dull bluish green on both sides, lance-shaped to egg-shaped, 55-140 mm long and 10-40 mm wide on a petiole 8-30 mm long.
 The buds are arranged in groups of seven or nine, rarely eleven, in leaf axils on an unbranched peduncle 5-15 mm long, the individual buds on a pedicel 1-4 mm long.
 Mature buds are oval to diamond-shaped, glaucous, 6-13 mm long and 3.5-5 mm wide with a conical operculum 4-8 mm long.
 Flowering occurs between September and November and the flowers are white.
 The fruit is a woody, hemispherical capsule 2-6 mm long and 5-7 mm wide with the valves extended well beyond the rim of the fruit.